 This stained glass nativity scene was created by my mother some 20 years ago.
-She is truly talented, making many gorgeous art pieces throughout her life.
+She was truly talented, making many gorgeous art pieces throughout her life.
 I live in the midst of her art in my home.
 She surrounds me not only in her art, but because we are bonded, mind, body and soul.
 It’s a deep bond as I’m sure you know from your own life.

 In the Midst